-Percent of population currently Chronically Absent: Date:
+Percent of population currently Chronically Absent: 27.5% Date: as of February 9, 2024

 Summative Review of CAP Progress

 This table should be completed at the end of the school year to examine whether the strategies included in table 7 are having the intended impact on a school's chronic absenteeism rate.
 This is an opportunity for schools to look closely at the strategies they have implemented and determine if they were implemented with fidelity.
 Schools can rethink the strategies if they have new data suggesting that they apply other interventions to address their students' absenteeism in the upcoming school year.